gramaziokohler/coding_architecture_hs24/lectures/week-01/README.md

 ### Anatomy of Code

-Code, at its core, is a sequence of instructions executed from top to bottom, as opposed to the flow of components from left to right in Grasshopper.
+Code is fundamentally a sequence of instructions.
+The sequence is executed from top-to-bottom, as opposed to the flow of components from left-to-right in Grasshopper.
 Understanding how to read and structure code is essential, as each line of code contributes to the overall functionality of a program.
 In this section, we'll break down the fundamental building blocks of Python code, likening them to architectural elements to make the concepts more intuitive.

 #### Python Fundamentals

 Just as bricks can be conceived of as the basic units of a building, the following elements are the minimal building blocks of Python code.
-Each component, whether a comment, data type, or basic expression, plays a crucial role in constructing a functional program.
+Each element, whether a comment, data type, or basic expression, plays a crucial role in constructing a functional program.

 ```python
 # -----------------------------------